Anish-Tripathi/StayFinder/README.md

 - `GET /api/conversations` - Get user conversations

 ---

 ## Contributing

-We welcome contributions to StayFinder!
+I welcome contributions to StayFinder!
 Here's how you can help:

 ### Development Setup
 1. Fork the repository